boholder/puntgun/docs/configuration.md

-3. You can pass your private key file's password through *[stdin](https://en.wikipedia.org/wiki/Standard_streams)*, the tool will read the password from *stdin* instead of ask password interactively when it detects it's not facing an interactive shell.
+3. You can pass your private key file's password through *[stdin](https://en.wikipedia.org/wiki/Standard_streams)*, the tool will read the password from *stdin* instead of ask password interactively when it detects it's not facing an interactive shell (atty stdin).